dayscript/vivendo-drupal/sites/all/modules/contrib/webform_default_fields/README.txt

    - Create a new webform node and make sure it contains default fields you added before.

+ * Configure exclusions for the Webform Default Fields

+   - Go to /admin/structure/types/manage/%WEBFORM_ALLOWED_TYPE% in the tab "Webform" Webform default fields allowing for content type, to disable action when create a new node.

+   - If you use hook_webform_node_defaults_alter() and don't want Webform Default Fields to overwrite the your defaults in $node->webform, you should add $defaults['webform_default_fields_ignore'] = TRUE in your implementing.

  * Reset existing webform to default:

    - Go to %YOUR_NODE%/webform/webform-reset where %WEBFORM_NODE% is ID of node which you want to reset

    - Reset components of webform implemented in "reset components" form.
 Check out a difference between components the curent webform and default webform.
      Select which components expose to reset actions (add / remove / restore).

    - Reset main webform parts implemented in "global reset" form.